yireo/yireo-slides/slides/yireo/magento-love-and-hate.md

 - Everyone is willing, things will become friendly

 ---
-# A smaller Magento
+# Modern Magento 2
-- Use Mage-OS
+- Use Mage-OS or Magento Open Source or Adobe Commerce
 - Use composer replacements (for instance, via yireo)
 - Use Hyva or something else non-PWA and non-KnockoutJS

 @todo: Magechat
 @todo: member meeting 29 feb